0-mostafa-rezaee-0/Resume_CV_ATS-Friendly/README.md

    ```bash
    ./fix-git-ownership.sh
    ```
-   This script fixes Git permission and SSH connection issues in the Docker container.
-You only need to run it once.
+   This script automatically detects your current directory and Git remote URL, then fixes Git permission and SSH connection issues in the Docker container.
+You only need to run it once per project.

 ---